 - 2.1.
 Communication Processes: Transparency, Trust and Communication Strategies in the Mass Media in Public Health - 2.1.1.
 The Communication Process in Public Health - 2.1.2.
-Health Communication - 2.1.3.
+Communication in Health - 2.1.3.
 Agents of the Communication Process - 2.2.
 Public Health Image, Reputation and Presence - 2.2.1.
-Image and Impact of Public Health - 2.2.2.
-Reputation, Trust and Reliability Importance in Effective Communication - 2.2.3.
-The Future of Public Health Image Post-COVID-19 Scenario and Actions for Improvement - 2.3.
+Public Health Image and Impact - 2.2.2.
+Reputation, Trust and Reliability.
+Importance in Effective Communication - 2.2.3.
+The Future of Public Health Image.
+Post-COVID 19 Scenario and Improvement Actions. - 2.3.
 Design of Effective Communication Strategies in Public Health - 2.3.1.
 Communication as a Tool for Public Health Policies, Programs and Interventions - 2.3.2.
-Reaction or Proaction: Communication Planning - 2.3.3.
+Reaction or Pro-action: Communication Planning - 2.3.3.
 Objective, Message, Channels and Agents - 2.4.
-Communication Channels: Analysis, Use and Evaluation in Healthcare - 2.4.1.
+Communication Channels: Analysis, Use and Evaluation in Health - 2.4.1.
 Analysis of Health Communication Channels - 2.4.2.
-Strategies and Models of Use of the Different Channels: Segmentation, Scope, and Specific Use - 2.4.3.
-Preliminary Evaluation of the Different Channels and Evaluation of Interventions - 2.5.
+Strategies and Models for the Use of the Different Channels: Segmentation, Reach and Specific Use - 2.4.3.
+Preliminary Assessment of the Different Channels and Assessment of Interventions

+- 2.5.
 Leadership and Communication Styles among Professionals: Coaching and Empowerment in Public Health - 2.5.1.
-Importance of Internal Communication Factors, Styles and Models - 2.5.2.
-Models of Training and Empowerment of Communication Between and by Health Professionals - 2.5.3.
-The Health Professional as the Axis of Communication: the White Coat Loudspeaker and its Particularities in Public Health
+Importance of Internal Communication.
+Factors, Styles and Models - 2.5.2.
+Training Models and Communication Empowerment between and by Health Professionals - 2.5.3.
+The Health Professional as the Axis of Communication: the Speaker in the White Coat and Its Particularities in Public Health - 2.6.

-- 2.6.
 Communication in Crisis Situations for Public Health - 2.6.1.
-Crisis Communication and Communication Crisis - 2.6.2.
+Crisis Communication and Communication Crises - 2.6.2.
 Key Factors in Health Crisis Communication: Coping with Uncertainty - 2.6.3.
-Strategies and Agents The Role of the Spokesperson - 2.7.
-Social Media Research and Strategy to Improve Accessibility to Truthful and Reliable Information Improving Health Literacy and Increasing Participation - 2.7.1.
-Health in Social Networks: Presence, Treatment and Impact - 2.7.2.
+Strategies and Agents.
+The Spokesperson's Role - RRSS Research and Strategy to Improve Accessibility to Accurate and Reliable Information.
+Improving Health Literacy and Increasing Participation. - 2.7.1.
+Health in Social Networks: Presence, Treatment, and Impact - 2.7.2.
 Social Networks as an Element of Knowledge and Intervention in Health - 2.7.3.
 Disinformation and Health Hoaxes - 2.8.
 Research and Use of New Technologies for the Promotion of Health, Community Development and Empowerment of Community Associations - 2.8.1.
 New Technologies as a Tool for Health Equity - 2.8.2.
 Threats and Risks of New Health Technologies - 2.8.3.
-Practical Applications - 2.9.
+Practical Application - 2.9.
 Quality Analysis: Contribution of New Technologies - 2.9.1.
 Technology Assessment: Objectives, Challenges and Tools - 2.9.2.
 Ethical Factors in the Application of New Technologies in Public Health - 2.9.3.
-Technological Acceleration: Planning in Innovation - 2.10.
-Development of Internet of Things Projects in Epidemiology and Public Health and other Emerging Projects - 2.10.1.
-Internet of Things (IoT): Trade-off between Knowledge and Privacy - 2.10.2.
-Real-life Data and Real-time Data: Sources, Analysis, Processing and Use for Knowledge and Decision Making - 2.10.3.
+Technological Acceleration: Planning in Innovation - Development of Internet of Things Projects in Epidemiology and Public Health and Other Emerging Projects - 2.10.1.
+Internet of Things (IoT): Balancing Knowledge and Privacy - 2.10.2.
+Real-life Data and Real-time Data: Sources, Analysis, Processing, and Use for Knowledge and Decision-Making - 2.10.3.
 Artificial Intelligence in Public Health